tangowhisky37/LetsHack/Curses-Radio-Player.md

 ### What Is PyRadio

 * PyRadio is a console based Internet radio player.
+You can read more about PyRadio here [http://www.coderholic.com/pyradio/](http://www.coderholic.com/pyradio/).
-PyRadio was written by Ben Dowling, a 29 year old British Software Engineer based in Mountain View, California.
+* PyRadio was written by Ben Dowling, a 29 year old British Software Engineer based in Mountain View, California.
 Ben loves writing code, learning, and launching new products.
 * PyRadio is implemented in Python, and uses mplayer for media playback.
 PyRadio has been tested under Ubuntu 9.04, but should run without any problems under most UNIX based operating systems.
 * I've been able to compile PyRadio on Rapbian on the Raspberry Pi 3, so you shouldn't have any issues getting it up and running on the Raspberry Pi.
 * To get it running you'll need Python and mplayer.
 Let's get started by installing mplayer.